When forming an LLC it is state requirement that you to designate a Registered Agent.

 If you need to hire a Commercial Registered Agent, we recommend Northwest Registered Agent ($125 per year).

 Northwest has been in the business for over 20 years and they have great customer support.
 Any mail that is sent to your LLC will be scanned by them and uploaded to your online account.
 They also let you use their address throughout your LLC filing (if you want to keep your address off public records).
-Furthermore, if you decide to hire them to form your LLC, their Registered Agent services (and use of their address) are include free for the 1st year.

 In summary, a Registered Agent is a fancy word for a person or company who agrees to accept Service of Process on behalf of your LLC in order to ensure that the United States court and legal system functions properly.